The Bankrate promise

 Co-signers and minimum income requirements

-However, a co-signer must to prove they have enough income on their own to make the monthly car loan payments, should you default for any reason.
+However, a co-signer must prove they have enough income to make the monthly car loan payments should you default.
 The primary point to understand as a potential car buyer is that a co-signer can’t help if you need more income to qualify for a loan.

 Do you need a cosigner?

 A co-signer can benefit you, although it may not be ideal for the co-signer.
 You should consider seeking one if: